i25959341/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Below is the list of techniques used to detect lanes.

+- Camera Calibration: Transformation between 2D image points to 3D object points.
+- Distortion Correction: Consistent representation of the geometrical shape of objects.
+- Perpective Transform: Warping images to effectively view them from a different angle or direction.
+- Edge Detection: Sobel Operator, Magnitude Gradient, Directional Gradient, and HLS Color Space with Color thresholding
+- Sanity Check: Used Coefficients of Polynomial fittings for parrellel line